Major Code BF5051

 The Bachelor of Fine Arts (B.F.A) in Studio Art is a professional studio degree that fosters the development of studio artists and creative thinkers.
 Students take courses in Foundations, Art History and Studio that include topics ranging from historical through contemporary issues in art, technical demonstrations, and rigorous critiques of student work.
 Visiting artists, field trips, exhibitions, collaborative projects and community engagement are also important aspects of the program.

-Students begin the program as Bachelor of Art (B.A.) in Studio Art majors before applying to the B.F.A.
 In contrast with a B.A. in Studio Art, the B.F.A. in Studio Art program places stronger emphasis on the development of a body of work that culminates in a thesis exhibition just prior to graduation.
 During the final year of study, students enroll in four courses that center specifically on the development and final preparation of this exhibition.

 Scholarships are available for both incoming and continuing students through talent awards, Dean’s Scholarships, and Endowed Awards that recognize artistic ability, academic excellence, exemplary leadership and potential.
 Our students have also been successful in writing grants and receiving awards through the University.